 Dog Update – K9 capers

-It is in El Calafate that typically, 4 to 5 dogs would follow us all over town, for hours.
-Packs of them – quite embarrassing!
+It is in El Calafate that typically, 4 to 5 dogs would follow us all over town…and for hours.

 To paint a picture, one day we had one stray follow us around town for kilometres.
 On venturing into a shop, the stray sat curled up in a ball in the sun at the door, waiting for us to come out again.
-Quietly emerging from the shop so as not to wake the stray, he immediately woke up and continued to follow us once more, all over town – couldn’t shake this stray.
+Quietly emerging from the shop so as not to wake the stray, but he immediately woke up and continued to follow us once more, all over town.
+We just couldn’t shake this stray.

-It is also in El Calafate that we observed a dog walking down the road, pass a local, then turn around, and started to follow us instead.
+It is also in El Calafate that we observed a dog walking down the road, pass a local, which the dog didn’t follow, but then turn around and started to follow us instead.
 I would like to know, why the strays follow foreigners and not locals…can anybody shed some light on this for me please?
+Do we have a different scent to locals?

 Back to Puerto Natales

-I hope that the sea and weather are kind to us as once on the ferry, there is no getting off or turning back on the 4-day journey…
+I hope that the sea and weather are kind to us as once on the ferry, there is no getting off or turning back, on this 4-day journey…